Herbavoss/HerbaVoss/README.md

 # HerbaVoss
-HerbaVoss free for all without chains to progress with the flow of nature and its algorithms equal vortex foer all mankind and living within our worlds and beyond.
+HerbaVoss free for all without chains to progress with the flow of nature and its algorithms equal vortex for all mankind and all living and part of ourgreat Earth and beyond.